czbiohub/nextflow-tutorial-2019/README.md

 ### What if you have inputs that are implicitly needed but the program doesn't use them directly?

-If you create an output from a nextflow step that is used impliclity by other step, how do you ensure that they run in the correct order.
-An example of this problems is creating indexes from a reference.
+If you create an output from a nextflow step that is used impliclity by another step, how do you ensure that they run in the correct order?
+An example of this problem is creating indexes from a reference.
 Most bioinformatics tools take the path to the reference and then implicitly look for a similarly named index file.
 If such a step runs before the index file is created it will fail.
 In order to make sure that a step with implicit dependencies runs after previous steps you just include them in the input section:

 ```
 process haplotype_caller {